EemeliAli-Kippari/KaliTools-tips/README.md

 ```
 Good to know
 ```
--i option gives the identity file, used for example to sign in using SSH keys
+-i [file] option gives the identity file, used for example to sign in using SSH keys
 ```
 ```
 id_rsa and id_rsa.pub are default names of SSH private- and public keys